 16/04/2009.
+Ouma.
 Blikkiesdorp.
 Cape Flats, Cape Town.
 South Africa.
 Ouma Magdalena ( 90) is the eldest resident of Blikkiesdorp on the Cape Flats.
 She has been on the housing list for over 17 years.
 The residents of Blikkiesdorp live in one of the poorest communities on the Cape Flats and are subjected to violent crimes, rapes and robberies.
 Still, the community of Blikkiesdorp keeps their heads and spirits up.
-4000 People call these steel structures and the dunes surrounding it home.
+4000 People call these steel structures and the dunes surrounding them home.
 They live close to each other, and the family atmosphere that binds all these poor individuals together brought tears to my eyes.
 The monotone structures and grey palette of the scenery leave you with little to be excited about.
 It was not until I met Ouma that my mind changed.
 I saw a different world through my lens, and I was learning how these unfortunate people can have such colourful lives amidst the emptiness and greys.
 Even though all the heartache and pain that these people are suffering breaks your heart, the sense of positivity and will to survive is contagious.
 Many community members run their own little shops to provide the necessities for everyday survival.
-Living from hand to hand, day today.
+Living from hand to hand, day to day.
 Caring for and looking after each other.
 I was moved by the simplicity of the people, their will to survive, and community feeling.
 I left Blikkiesdorp wondering what it is that binds people together in difficulty like that.
-Ouma has since passed away, she died of severe TB and starvation, my work in the community continues, and Ouma is a big inspiration for this project.
+Ouma has since passed away; she died of severe TB and starvation, my work in the community continues, and Ouma is a big inspiration for this project.
 At the moment 16000 people live in the camp.